digabi/exam-engine/README.md

 # Development

-The information in this section is only relevant for developers of the exam-engine.
+The information in this section is only relevant for developers of the exam-engine itself.

 ## Lint